nautsio/nomad-ok/slides/slides.md

 # Resources & Scheduling

 !NOTE Schedule a task only on nodes that have enough resources available to run that task.
 These can be CPU cycles, memory, disk, etc, but also network ports the task wants to bind.
 Extra constraints or requirements can be described that will decide where a task is run.
+A resource manager/scheduler will also take care of relocating the task in case of failures.

 !SLIDE